AAA Magazines

 Dover, Arkansas

-Designated a National Wild and Scenic River for its beauty, recreational opportunities, and geology, Big Piney Creek in northwest Arkansas flows along sandstone bluffs and stands of oak, hickory, and pine.
-Paddlers find stretches of whitewater along its 67-mile route, but interspersed among those rapids are number of swimming holes—including the popular Long Pool Recreation Area.
+Designated a National Wild and Scenic River for its beauty, recreational opportunities, and geology, Big Piney Creek flows along sandstone bluffs and stands of oak, hickory, and pine.
+Paddlers will find stretches of whitewater, as well as swimming holes, along the 67-mile northwest Arkansas waterway.

 9. DeGray Lake